SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/customize-presentation.md

 6. In the next list box, select **Column 3**, corresponding to the **Created** column.
 7. In the next list box, select **Column 4**, corresponding to the **Read by request handler** column.
 8. Click **Add column** The new column containing the **Time difference** function is added at the bottom of the column list.
-9. If you want to move the column farther to the left of the table view, click the up arrow ![icon][img9] to the right of the relevant entry under **Columns**, until it is correctly positioned.
+9. To move the column farther to the left of the table view, click the up arrow ![icon][img9] to the right of the relevant entry under **Columns**, until it is correctly positioned.
 10. Click **OK**.
 The column containing the function is added.

 > [!TIP]